Nalibaki: History

+Naliboki was part of the Second Polish Republic throughout the interwar period, administratively in gmina Naliboki, part of Wołożyń County until 1930, and Stołpce County afterwards, both within the Nowogródek Voivodeship.
+It was formally divided into a town, village and manor farm.
+According to the 1921 census, the town, village and manor farm combined had a population of 1,738, 92.2% Polish and 7.0% Belarusian by declared nationality, and 86.7% Catholic, 11.1% Jewish and 2.2% Orthodox by religion.

 Following the 1939 Soviet invasion of Poland, it was annexed to Byelorussian SSR of the Soviet Union.
 During World War II, the Jewish population of Nalibaki was massacred by the Germans, with some escaping and joining the Soviet partisans, while 129 Poles were massacred by Soviet partisans on May 9, 1943 (see the Nalibaki massacre).

 On August 6, 1943, Naliboki was pacified again, this time by German troops, as part of the so-called 'Operation Hermann', and its inhabitants were deported deep into the Reich for forced labor.